vimc/montagu-ci/README.md

 ### Running the registry on the CI host

-To set things up with a docker registry, from within the `registry` directory, generate a self signed certificate

-    $ (cd registry && ./create_key.sh)

-which will copy the certificate into `shared/files/agent/registry.crt` ready for provisioning.
-The registry does not need to be running at this point.
-This step *must* be done to provision the agents.

-To run the registry, run

-    $ (cd registry && ./run_registry.sh)

-which will run as a daemon.
-See the [registry/README.md](registry/README.md) for more information.
+See [montagu-registry](https://github.com/vimc/montagu-registry) for details on getting the registry up and running.

 ### Configuring docker clients to use the registry

 You must login to the docker registry to be able to push or pull.
 The login lasts as long as the username/password are not changed (which is not frequent).
 The general documentation is in the [montagu-registry](https://github.com/vimc/montagu-registry/tree/master#login) repository.

-For agents, this can be done by logging into each agent and running `montagu-docker-login`, which will prompt for your github PAT.
+For agents, this can be done by logging into each agent and running `montagu-docker-login`, which will prompt for your GitHub PAT.

 ## VIMC notes